UKCloud/documentation/articles/openstack/ostack-faq.md

 ### RHEL

 RHEL operating systems can be licensed by the customer directly with Red Hat.
-We are Currently unable to provide RHEL licences for UKCloud for Openstack.
+We are Currently unable to provide RHEL licences for UKCloud for OpenStack.

 The customer is responsible for ensuring correct licensing for any other operating system they chose to install.